 - 3 pound boneless pork roast, butt or shoulder

 - 1 teaspoon salt

 - ½ teaspoon paprika

 - 1 teaspoon dried thyme

 - 1 teaspoon dried rosemary

-- Cover and cook on low heat for 9-10 hours, or until roast is fall-apart tender.
+- Cover and cook on low heat for about 9-10 hours, or until roast is fall-apart tender.
 A larger roast will take longer to cook.
-Or, cook your roast on high heat for 5-6 hours.
+You can also cook your roast on high heat for about 5-6 hours.

 - Chicken broth can be substituted with beef, pork, or vegetable broth.